Luas website hacked as ‘malicious message’ posted

 A Luas spokeswoman said its website is what is known as a “static” website, mainly including maps and advice on parking and route information, rather than interacting with customers.

-The Luas’ payment site, where passengers are able to pay fare violations, did not appear to have been impacted.
+The Luas’ payment site, https://payments.luas.ie, is a separate site to Luas.ie and is not offline.

-Brian Honan, an independent security consultant, said if the hacked site is “static”, featuring maps and updates for customers, “if that’s the case there’s no personal or financial data has been compromised”.
+Brian Honan, an independent security consultant, said if the hacked site is “static”, featuring, for example, maps and updates rather than interacting with customers, “if that’s the case there’s no personal or financial data has been compromised”.

 “It’s more a reputational brand damage issue,” he said.
 “So the Luas, because it has been hacked and it’s such a public body and widely used website, it’s bad for their brand and their reputation.”

-A Luas statement said customers would be updated through Twitter, Facebook, AA Roadwatch and the media if any changes happen.
+A Luas statement said customers would be updated through Twitter, Facebook, AA Roadwatch and the media.